charishmasamireddy/ADF_Pipelines/README.md

 ## 🚀 How to Run
 1. Clone this repository.
-2. Deploy the ARM templates located in the ARM_Templates folder.
+2. Deploy the ARM templates located in the ARM_Templates(Ingestion.json).
 3. Set the pipeline parameter BackDate to null for normal incremental runs, or provide a date (YYYY-MM-DD) for a historical reload.

 ---